dhruvsheth-ai/apiad/docs/index.md

 You can find me online on 🗨️[Twitter](https://twitter.com/AlejandroPiad), 💼[LinkedIn](https://linkedin.com/in/apiad), 😝[Reddit](https://www.reddit.com/user/apiad) and 📱[Telegram](https://t.me/mostly_harmless_stuff).

-The best to contact me is to mention **@AlejandroPiad** on Twitter.
+The best way to contact me is to mention **@AlejandroPiad** on Twitter.
 I follow very few people (only those with whom I interact frequently) but I try to reply whenever someone asks me to.

 > **And these are the values I stand for:**